itsmeharfatma/ColorPicker-Extension/README.md

 ## Overview

 ColorPicker is a simple and intuitive browser extension that allows you to easily select and copy colors directly from your browser screen.
-Whether you're a web designer, developer, or just someone who loves colors, this tool provides a seamless way to grab color values without needing external tools.
+Whether you're a web designer, developer, or just someone who loves colors, this tool provides a seamless way to grab color without needing external tools.

 ## Features